WIN ONE OF 102 SCHOLARSHIPS WORTH UP TO $28,000

 “What makes a good friend?”

-In this 750-word essay, we’re asking you to reflect on what friendship means to you.
+In this 750-word essay, in French, we’re asking you to reflect on what friendship means to you.
 This is a unique opportunity to think deeply about what you truly value in a friendship; whether it’s trust, loyalty, shared moments, or something else.
 What makes a good friend is different for everyone, so tell us what’s most important to you.

 Be creative, be yourself!
 Essays with the most personality always stand out.